Decisiv/blunder-absinthe/README.md

-# Blunder
+# Blunder.Absinthe

-Package for simplifying error representation and handling in an Absinthe application
+Package for simplifying error representation and handling in an Absinthe application using [`Blunder`](https://github.decisiv.net/PlatformServices/blunder)

 ## Usage